Foundry is a comprehensive development toolkit that enables developers to efficiently write, test, deploy, and debug Ethereum smart contracts.

 × Anvil: Spins up a local Ethereum node for experimentation, allowing developers to test without risking real funds.

-Together, these components create a complete development environment for smart contract engineering.
+Together, these components create a total development environment for smart contract engineering.

 Advantages for Developers